infiniteyawn/tiantong_rujing/introduction.md

 [Raw Google translate, not aligned with rows above] [0133b27]
+ Husbands and Buddhas are practical and logical.
+The original language phase.
+Ran BuddhismIn the middle is the thing.
+It is neither promising nor speechless.
 Cave Mountain FiveLinji Sanxuan.
 There is always kindness.
 The sound stops crying yellow leaves.
 If justThe real interpreter in the language.
 Seeking horses in Tang Si and rabbits in dead plants.
 Can Wu Wen Zhi Wu Wen Seal Volume 5 Tian Di Xue Wu Shao Zen Master TowerMing Xu Zhongyun.